sepam/monaco/README.md

 <br>

+## Monte Carlo Simulation

-Monaco can estimate the duration of a project by through Monte Carlo simulation of many project cycles.
+Monaco can estimate the duration of a project through Monte Carlo Simulation of many project cycles.
 The central limit theorem guarantees that the sum of many independent random processes approaches a normal distribution.